Dark Stain On Marble Countertop

 My kitchen countertops are honed "Michael Angelo" marble (white with gray and taupe markings).

 It happened pretty suddenly.
-I'm thinking something my cleaning lady or a friend spilled (I was out of town for a week).
+I'm thinking something my cleaning lady or a friend spilled.

 It has darkened a bit with time and even seems that it may be spreading.
 Looking at the edge around the sink it appears as if it goes all the way through the marble (3/4" thick).